- Research Groups

 Minutti Lab

-Conventional dendritic cells (cDCs) are rare cells in tissues that form a semicontinuous network that allows for the surveillance of a large surface area of all our tissues.
+Conventional dendritic cells (cDCs) are leukocytes that although rare, they are positioned to form a network that allows for the surveillance of all our tissues.
 These cells sense incoming threats through the expression of a vast array of pattern (pathogen and damage) recognition receptors, the engagement of which results in their activation.
 Following activation, cDCs transport threatening material (in the form of antigens) from the peripheral tissue under attack to the T cells residing in the draining lymph nodes, allowing for the initiation of the adaptive immune response.

 cDCs prime different types of adaptive immune responses against different types of threats to the tissues.
-These cells for instance prime and amplify cytotoxic T cell responses against viruses or induce T cells that promote tissue repair during parasite infections.
-However, the cellular and molecular mechanisms that allow cDCs to achieve such functional versatility are not completely understood.
+For example, these cells prime and amplify cytotoxic T cell responses against viruses and cancer but can also induce T cells that promote tissue repair during parasite infections.
+How these cells achieve these seemingly disparate functions is not fully understood and we propose that this could be linked to their origin.

 Get in touch